 Online reputation management requires lots of attention to detail.
 Managing content, measuring online sentiment, staying on top of alerts, reviews, and more can get unorganized quickly.
 Fortunately, there is no shortage of online reputation management tools you can use to make your job easier.

 We’ve asked the pros who use online reputation management tools every day to share their favorites.
 They told us about social monitoring, alerts, and email solutions.
-This is a short list of tools that every individual and corporation should consider when building a brand protection strategy.
+This is a short list of tools that every individual and corporation should consider using.

 Want to know which online reputation management tools the pros use?
 Read on and find out, or contact us to learn about our customized reputation management services.

 Bryan Clayton is CEO of GreenPal, an Uber for lawn care.
 They manage five offices in six different states.
 That means they have to manage reviews and reviews and ratings across several different sites for each office.

 To stay on top of this, Clayton’s favorite tool is BrightLocal.
 He notes it’s a comprehensive suite of tools that handles local SEO and review acquisition and management.
 It’s critical to hire pros to handle search engine reputation management because mistakes can make your situation worse.

 The best part: “Since we started monitoring and being proactive about our online reputation, we have grown our Yelp ratings by 300% in our major offices,” says Clayton.

 A perennial favorite for reputation management, Google Alerts makes it easy to stay on top of what’s being said about you or your brand online.
 It’s no surprise that it’s Lisa Chu’s favorite reputation management tool as well.